 A parabola is the shape of the graph of a quadratic equation.
 Parabolas have a general U shape to them, either opening up or opening down.
 In the general quadratic equation below, the coefficient a determines the upward or downward shape of the parabola.

-Even though we don't know the equation to the graphs above, you can see if the value of 'a' is positive or negative.
-Graphing parabolas can be used to model the path of objects in motion can be used to solve problems involving area, and to solve optimization problems.
+Even though we don’t know the equation to the graphs above, you can see if the value of a is positive or negative.
+Graphing parabolas can be used to model the path of objects in motion, solve problems involving area, and solve optimization problems.

 Every parabola has either a low point or a high point on the graph called the vertex.
-In the graph below, the parabola has a low point or minimum point.
+In the graph below, the parabola has a low, or minimum, point.
 The minimum point has the lowest y-value on the parabola.
-The second parabola below has a high point or a maximum point, which has the highest y-value on the parabola.
+The second parabola below has a high, or maximum, point, which has the highest y-value on the parabola.

 For example, in the graph above, how can you solve the following quadratic equation?

-You solve the equation by a graphing the equation below and identifying the x-intercepts of the graph.
+You solve the equation by graphing the equation below and identifying the x-intercepts of the graph.

 You can see in the graph above that your x-intercepts are (3, 0) and (5, 0).
 Therefore, the solutions to the quadratic equation are:

 You can determine the solutions to a quadratic equation by looking at a graph.
 Suppose you have another example of a parabola, with the equation:

 The vertex of this graph is a maximum point and is at the point (-2, 2) on the graph.
 The x-intercepts of the graph are at the points (- 4, 0) and (0, 0).

 Again, the x-intercepts are the solution to this quadratic equation.